winstonma/MMM-HK-Transport-ETA/README.md

 This module includes a data extraction script for MTR Bus routes in the `scripts/` directory.
 The script extracts route and station information from the MTR Bus Data Dictionary PDF and converts it to JSON format for use in the module.

+For detailed information on how to use the script, please refer to [scripts/README.md](scripts/README.md).

 ## Prerequisite

 A working installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)